 - is the school's overarching policy for any issue that could constitute child-on-child abuse.
 It relates to, and should be read alongside our Child Protection and Safeguarding Policy and any other relevant policies including the behaviour, anti-bullying, online safety and exclusions policies; - sets out our strategy for preventing and identifying and managing child-on-child abuse; - applies to all members of our school community.
-It is reviewed biennially and updated in the interim, as required, to ensure that it continually addresses the risks to which pupils are or may be exposed; - recognises that abuse is abuse and should never be passed off as 'banter', 'just having a laugh', or 'part of growing up'; - is compliant with the latest statutory guidance on peer- on-peer abuse as set out in Keeping Children Safe in Education; - does not use the term 'victim' and/or 'perpetrator'.
-This is because our school takes a safeguarding approach to all individuals involved in concerns or allegations about childon-child abuse, recognising that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised themselves prior to their abuse of peers; - should, if relevant, be read in conjunction with the DfE's advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (DfE May 2018), and any other advice and guidance referred to within it;
+It is reviewed biennially and updated in the interim, as required, to ensure that it continually addresses the risks to which pupils are or may be exposed; - recognises that abuse is abuse and should never be passed off as 'banter', 'just having a laugh', or 'part of growing up'; - is compliant with the latest statutory guidance on child-on-child abuse as set out in Keeping Children Safe in Education; - does not use the term 'victim' and/or 'perpetrator'.
+This is because our school takes a safeguarding approach to all individuals involved in concerns or allegations about child-onchild abuse, recognising that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised themselves prior to their abuse of other children; - uses the terms 'child' and 'children', which is defined for the purposes of this policy as a person aged under 18.
+The school's response to incidents involving the exchange of youth involved sexual imagery will differ depending on the age of the pupils involved

-should be read in conjunction with the Local Safeguarding Partnership's Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.
+- should, if relevant, be read in conjunction with the DfE's advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (DfE - May 2018), and any other advice and guidance referred to within it; - should be read in conjunction with the Local Safeguarding Partnership's Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.